19msb/obsidian-heading-path/README.md

          - Output: "Heading 1>Heading 2>Heading 3"
 4. Paste the heading path where you wish

+## Customization

+1. Change the string used for concatenation in the plugin's settings!

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue on GitHub.